Why control noxious weeds in Clark County?

 Long-term effectiveness – A good IWM plan is more effective than complete reliance on herbicide management.
 While not all control methods are useful for all weed species, taking an integrated approach to weed management can greatly increase the effectiveness of your efforts.
 As weed control is not a one-time fix, an IWM strategy should be practical, adaptable, cost-efficient, and effective.

-- Contact Clark County Vegetation Management for more information on species identification and recommended control methods
+- Contact Clark County Noxious Weed Management for more information on species identification and recommended control methods.

 Remember, weeds are everyone’s problem.
 Controlling noxious weeds on your property is your responsibility and the law.